 FreeCell is a solitaire card game where you can arrange the cards inside the game with the same suit.
 Try to move them all into the foundation cells.

-The goal of the game is to move all of the cards into the foundation.
-The free cells on the left are termed free cells, while the fields on the right are called foundation.
+The goal of the game is to transfer all the cards to the platform.
+The freehand cells on the left are called freehand cells, while the fields on the right are called the background.

-Start the games with eight columns of cards, all 52 of them, with seven cards in the first four columns and six in the other four.
+Start the game with eight columns of cards, all 52 of them, with seven cards in the first four columns and six in the other four.

-All of the deck's cards are shuffled into the eight columns on the board, and you'll have to move them about to get them all into their foundations in the correct sequence.
+All of the deck's cards are shuffled into eight columns on the chessboard, and you'll have to move them to get them all into their base in the correct order.

-This arrangement is called the tableau.
-From there, move the cards to the foundations.
-Each of the four card suits, Spades, Hearts, Diamonds, and Clubs, has its basis.
+This arrangement is called a scene.
+From there, move the cards to the platforms.
+Each of the four decks, Spades, Hearts, Diamonds and Clubs, has its base.

-Stack the cards in order from Ace to King.
-The free cells serve as temporary holders, allowing you to move a card out of the way by placing it in the tableau column.
+Arrange the cards in order from Ace to King.
+Empty cells act as temporary holders, allowing you to move a card out of the way by placing it in the animation column.

 Freecell Solitaire was built by Paul Alfille in 1978.
-Since 1995, Microsoft has included Freecell Solitaire in every version of Windows, helping to substantially boost the card game's worldwide popularity.
+Since 1995, Microsoft has included Freecell Solitaire in every version of Windows, greatly increasing the worldwide popularity of the card game.